FEDERAL ENERGY EFFICIENT HOME IMPROVEMENT CREDIT (25C)

 Hide details

-The 25C Energy Efficient Home Improvement Tax Credit provides a tax credit for eligible electrical panels (up to 30% of project costs, capped at $600) when the panel is installed with—and enables the use of—qualified appliances like heat pumps and heat pump water heaters.
+The 25C Energy Efficient Home Improvement Tax Credit provides a tax credit for eligible electrical panels (up to 30% of project costs, capped at $600) when the panel enables the use of a qualified heat pump or heat pump water heater.

 Electrical panels are just one of the home improvements that may qualify for the 25C Energy Efficient Home Improvement Credit.
 Projects like heat pumps, heat pump water heaters, and insulation may also qualify.